osvaldo2627/string-pad-pattern/README.md

-### simple way to add padding to one string following a gived pattern.
+### Simple way to add padding to one string following a gived pattern.

 # Define a pattern: